SiddharthMalhotra/sPCA/spca-spark/README.md

-sPCA-Spark
+sPCA-spark
 ===========

-Scalable PCA (sPCA) is a scalable implementation of Principal component analysis (PCA) algorithm on top of Spark. sPCA has been tested on Apache Spark 1.0.0 and Linux OS.
-It should work with more recent Spark versions with only minor modifications; however, switching to another platform (e.g., Mac) will require recompiling the jars.
+sPCA-spark is a scalable implementation of Principal component analysis (PCA) algorithm on top of Spark. sPCA has been tested on Apache Spark 1.0.0 and Linux OS.
 In the following, we will take you through running PCA on a toy matrix.
 We will use Spark local mode which does not require setting up a cluster.

 Download and Install Spark
 ==========================